cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 collection {{?I-D.zcz-nmrg-digitaltwin-data-collection}}, and contextual information {{?I-D.claise-opsawg-collected-data-manifest}}.

-Data repository works to effectively store large-scale and heterogeneous network data, as well provide data and services to build various network models.
+Data repository works to effectively store large-scale and heterogeneous network data and provide data and services to build various network models.
 So, it is also necessary to study technologies regarding data services including fast search, batch- data handling, conflict avoidance, data access interfaces, etc.

 ## Network Modeling